-AGP Fast Drive Capability [Enabled]
+AGP Fast Write Capability [Enabled]

-This field allows you to enable or disable the AGP fast write capability.
+This field enables or disables the AGP 4x Fast Write Capability feature.
 Configuration options: [Disabled] [Enabled]

 Video Memory Cache Mode [UC]

 USWC (uncacheable, speculative write combining) is a new cache technology for the video memory of the processor.
 It can greatly improve the display speed by caching the display data.
 You must set this to UC (uncacheable) if your display card does not support this feature, otherwise the system may not boot.
 Configuration options: [UC] [USWC]